 Our instructors are committed to the education of cadets and do their best to not only teach the course material but also to help our cadets grow as leaders.
 Fourth-class cadets are often surprised at the unparalleled access they have to their professors.
-In fact, the Princeton Review has ranked the Academy in the top 1% for the category “Professors Make Themselves Available” for five years straight.
+In fact, the Princeton Review has ranked the Academy under the category “Professors Make Themselves Available” for several years.

 Unless teaching or in a meeting, professors are available for extra instruction.
 Our instructors maintain office hours Monday through Friday 7:30 a.m.-4:30 p.m.
 Some of the basic sciences and engineering core classes (like chemistry and physics) maintain walk-in instruction rooms where cadets can receive help from an instructor during any class period.
 Additionally, most teachers will provide a contact number for after-hours questions.

 Leaders and Mentors

 Our instructors know they play a vital role in the shaping of our cadets and take their job seriously.
 As such, faculty members maintain close contact with the cadets – and not just in the classroom.
 Professors sponsor extracurricular activities and athletics, frequently adopting squadrons and attending their special events.